CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise05-dev2.md

      ![Picture](./images1/Ex08-02-b.png)

-1. Leave the name of your notebook to default and the Azure Machine Learning workspace to **aml** and cick **Save** to save the notebook configuration to your ML workspace.
+1. Leave the name of your notebook to default and the Azure Machine Learning workspace to **aml** and click **Save** to save the notebook configuration to your ML workspace.

      ![Picture](./images1/Ex08-02-c.png)